-But that fateful decision might be more costly than you think.
+But that fateful decision might be more costly than you think, especially during the holidays.
 Cybersecurity experts say that refueling your devices at these USB power charging stations comes with a lot more risk than you might imagine.
 Cybercriminals can easily alter these charging stations to dump malware on your device or quietly download your data without you even knowing.

 Speaking to Forbes, Caleb Barlow, vice-president of X-Force Threat Intelligence at IBM Security describes these ports like this:

 “Plugging into a public USB port is kind of like finding a toothbrush on the side of the road and deciding to stick it in your mouth,” he said.
 “You have no idea where that thing has been.”

 Barlow recommends always bringing your charger with you and charging via a wall outlet or making a habit of carrying a charged power bank with you in your carry-on luggage or bag.

 Another potential trap to avoid is never to use a cord that appears to be left behind!

 “Let’s say I’m a bad guy … I go into an airport … I’m not going to easily take apart the charging station, but it’s easy just to leave my cord behind,” he explained.
 “Now, if you see an Apple charging cord, you’re likely to grab it or just plug into it.
 But inside this cord is an extra chip that deploys the malware, so it charges your phone, but now I own your computer.”